ibnsultan/flow/README.md

 <img src="https://raw.githubusercontent.com/ibnsultan/flow/8bbb403b537ca99ff7a602e1dc6eab5802c8d6a1/storage/uploads/brand/banner.svg">

-**NOTE**: Flow is currently under active development and is not ready for use for any kind of project
+**NOTE**: Flow is currently under active development and is not ready for use

 ## Features